 GREAT – what it will look like and how it will function with ADBT

-GREAT has been transferred all assets from ADBT by way of capital distribution, including shares in Related Body Corporates and units in related trusts.
+GREAT has transferred all assets from ADBT by way of capital distribution, including shares in Related Body Corporates and units in related trusts.

 Directors could be different between ADBT and GREAT; initially they may be the same directors, with new members appointing Directors once their membership is accepted.